 Hybrid Water Heater FAQ's

-Refrigerators take heat from an enclosed area and push it outward.
-A hybrid water heater — also called a heat pump water heater — works in the opposite way.
-It pulls heat in from directly outside of it and sends the heat to its enclosed water tank.
-Hybrid heaters use this outside warmth to heat the water, which make them great fits for places with hot climates — like our beloved, weird Austin.
+A hybrid water heater works by pulling heat in from directly outside of the unit.
+It then sends the heat to the enclosed water tank.
+Hybrid heaters use this outside warmth to heat the water, which make them great fits for places with hot climates such as Austin and San Antonio.
 Then during times of high hot water demand, the hybrid water heater switches to the standard method of heating water directly like a tank style water heater.
 This gives you the best of both worlds and means that you will never run out of hot water.

 There are several things to consider when choosing an installation spot:

 - Find a dry, indoor area that’s protected from freezing temps — like an attic, closet, utility room, or garage.

 - Make sure that there’s at least 7″ clearance around your water heater from objects, including appliances and walls.

 - Ideally, you should have a drain for the condensate line.
 If you don’t have one, you can add a pump or run the line outside.

 - Since the unit gets rid of hot air around it, place it somewhere you don’t mind being cold.
 Rooms closest to the hybrid heater will get pretty cool.